 Getting results from pay per click (PPC) advertising isn’t easy.
 It requires experience, expertise, and training.
 But even if you hire an agency who has all three, you’re still uncertain if pay per click advertising is worth the investment.

-Learning more about PPC and how it can benefit your bottom line can help you determine if it’s worth it.
+Learning more about how PPC can benefit your bottom line will help you determine if it’s worth it.
 We help companies to make this decision all the time, and we’re going to share the same research process that we use for our clients.
 By the time you read this entire article, you’ll know whether pay per click advertising is a viable strategy for your business.

 What is PPC?